-According to a recent randomised controlled trial conducted in the USA, the proportion of recipients with DGF after kidney transplantation from ECDs was 56.5%.
+According to a recent randomised controlled trial conducted in the USA, 13 the proportion of recipients with DGF after kidney transplantation from ECDs was 56.5%.
 In our local experience at the transplant centre in Nantes (France), the proportion of recipients with DGF after kidney transplantation from ECDs was 48%.
 In the US trial, the proportion with DGF was 56.5% in the normothermia group and 31% in the hypothermia group.

-Based on our local experience, we hypothesised that the rate of DGF after kidney transplantation from ECDs would be 48%.
-We kept the hypothesis of the US trial of a 30% relative difference in the rate of DGF between the study groups.
-To demonstrate a 14% decrease in the proportion of recipients with DGF (from 48% in the normothermia group to 34% in the hypothermia group), a total of 516 kidney recipients are required (258 in each group) to provide 90% power with a two-sided alpha risk of 5%.
+13 the study groups.13 To demonstrate a 14% decrease in the proportion of recipients with DGF (from 48% in the normothermia group to 34% in the hypothermia group), a total of 516 kidney recipients are required (258 in each group) to provide 90% power with a two-sided alpha risk of 5%.
 The analysis of 516 kidney recipients theoretically requires 258 randomised ECDs.
 However, assuming an estimated attrition rate of 12% (ie, ECDs who are randomised but for whom organs are not recovered or are recovered but not transplanted) and given that in rare cases both kidneys from a donor are transplanted into a single recipient, our enrolment target is 289 randomised ECDs.